Native American Drug and Alcohol Treatment Centers Near Me

 - National Indian Youth Leadership Project: This is an outdoor youth development program that uses experiential learning to build positive relationships.
 Its flagship program, Project Venture, is an outdoor leadership program designed for middle school and high school aged youth.

-Because the prevalence of substance abuse among Native Americans is disproportionately high, there are a number of community programs and tribal resources available to connect American Indians and Alaska Natives with treatment that integrates native rituals and considers their unique needs.
+Because the prevalence of drug and alcohol abuse among Native Americans is disproportionately high, there are a number of community programs and tribal resources available to connect American Indians and Alaska Natives with treatment that integrates native rituals and considers their unique needs.

 - Indian Health Services (IHS) Division of Behavioral Health Programs: This page is a great resource to connect with IHS programs designed specifically to address alcohol and substance abuse, domestic violence, mental health care, suicide prevention, and other issues that affect the Native American community.